How to stay in the UK after graduation: Visas overview and career advice

 Skilled Worker Visa - The Length of Contract

 Anyone with an acceptable offer of employment from a company in the UK can apply for the Skilled Worker Visa, formerly the Tier 2 General Visa.
 Up until recently, there was also a Resident Labour Market Test that employers had to go through before hiring international candidates.
 Lucky for you, that rule has now been waived!
+So it’s good option if you are thinking about staying in the UK after studying.

-Qualifying job offers must have a minimum salary of £25,600 per year, £10.10 per hour, or be able to demonstrate that you are being offered the “going rate” for this type of employment in the UK.
+Qualifying job offers must have a minimum salary of £38,700 per year, £15.88 per hour, or be able to demonstrate that you are being offered the “going rate” for this type of employment in the UK.
 Your employer must also be approved to sponsor international workers and provide you with a sponsorship letter to submit with your application.

 Looking for a job in the UK?
 We can help.

-Book a call 🚀
+Book a free call 🚀

 You can apply within three months of the start date listed on your sponsorship letter.
 Applications submitted from overseas are processed within three weeks, and if submitted in the UK within eight weeks.
 The length of your visa depends on the length of the contract that you are being offered.